Request a Quote

 To many Ugandans, Mweya sounds more as the name for this national park than Queen Elizabeth and this is a reflection of the great importance of the Mweya Peninsular to the park and its visitors.
 For many years and prior to some changes within the park, Mweya used to be the center of activities for Queen Elizabeth National Park just like Paraa in Murchison falls National Park.
 It is located on the northern bank of the scenic Kazinga Channel where Lake Edward touches the Channel.
 It is from this peninsular where the Kazinga Channel boats depart.
 The peninsular attracts animals and birdlife and from its elevated position, various points on the peninsular give excellent views of the Rwenzori Mountains to the north and spectacular sunsets over the lake.
 You shall find the luxurious Mweya Safari Lodge, a canteen, hostel, camping site and a visitor’s center at the Mweya Peninsular.

-- Kalinju Forest for nature walks, Chimpanzee trekking and birding.
+- Kalinzu Forest is visited for nature walks, Chimpanzee trekking and birding.

-- Maramagambo Forest for birding, primates viewing, nature walks as well as the bats and python caves tour.
+- Maramagambo Forest too has birds, primates and is another good spot for nature walks as well as the bats and python caves tour.

 The weather at Queen Elizabeth National Park and the best time to visit